christianlung/malloclab/README.md

 I implemented the C standard library of malloc and related functions.

 <h2>Data Organization</h2>
 This implementation features a segregated free list, which poses higher throughout and greater memory utilization than a free list.
-- The segregated list is an array of free lists (implemented bylinked lists), categorizing blocks by block size of powers of 2.
+The segregated list is an array of free lists (implemented bylinked lists), categorizing blocks by block size of powers of 2.

-Each block is denoted by a struct.
+Each block is denoted by a struct

 - Contains the payload, metadata and tag, and pointer to previous and next blocks

 <h2>Library Main Functions</h2>